Blood of the Vampire

-Blood of the Vampire is a 1958 British colour horror film directed by Henry Cass and starring Donald Wolfit, Barbara Shelley, and Vincent Ball.
+Blood of the Vampire is a 1958 British colour horror film directed by Henry Cass and starring Donald Wolfit, Barbara Shelley, Vincent Ball and Victor Maddern.
 The film was produced by Robert S. Baker and Monty Berman for Tempean Films, from a screenplay by Jimmy Sangster.

-The film's U.S. release was in October 1958 as a double feature with Universal's Monster on the Campus (1958).
+The film's U.K. release through Universal International was on August 26, 1958.
+Its U.S. release was on October 22, 1958 as a double feature with Universal's Monster on the Campus (1958).

 The film's storyline, set in Transylvania, is about a scientist who uses the inmates of a prison for the criminally insane as sources for his gruesome blood-typing and transfusion experiments that are keeping him alive.

 Plot

 A man's body wrapped in a shroud is shoved into a Transylvania grave in 1874.
 An executioner drives a stake through its heart.
 Immediately afterward, Carl, severely physically disabled, emerges from hiding and kills the gravedigger.
 Carl summons a drunken doctor to perform a heart transplant on the body then murders the doctor.

 Six years later, Dr. John Pierre is convicted of "malpractice leading to manslaughter" after an emergency blood transfusion, which has never been done successfully, fails, killing his patient.
 As John's fiancée Madeleine watches, John is sentenced to life imprisonment in a penal colony.
 But instead, he gets sent to a Prison for the Criminal Insane, run by Dr. Callistratus.
 When John meets Callistratus, he learns that he is to help with Calistratus' blood-typing research so that transfusions can be safely done, especially for those with an unnamed "rare and serious blood condition."

 At his trial, John maintained that the patient's death was unavoidable and asked the judge to write to Prof. Meinster in Geneva to vouch for him.
 The judge says he already had, but Meinster replied that he doesn't know John.

 At the request of Madeleine and her uncle, Meinster travels to Transylvania, where they meet with Auron, a member of the Prison Commission.
 Meinster insists that the court never contacted him.
 Auron, who is on Callistratus's payroll, had intercepted the letter to Meinster and forged a reply.
 He now must reopen the case.